XiaoSings/Str/README.md

 # Str
+---
 This is very useful library that you  can us for string/char.
-For example converting the string to a lowercase/uppercase. and other stuff.
+For example converting the string to a lowercase/uppercase. and other stuff

+### HOW TO SET UP: